CasperDash/casper-storage/document/01-casper-storage-design.md

 `KeyFactory.getInstance()` returns an instance of `IKeyManager`
 >`MnemonicKey` by default

-`IKeyManager` provides methods:
+`IKeyManager` provides 5 methods:
 - `generate()` generates a secret key for each call
-- `validate(key: string)` validate if the given key is a valid standard mnemonic key
+- `validate(key: string)` validates if the given key is a valid standard mnemonic key
 - `convertToEntropy(key: string)` converts the key to an entropy value
 - `convertToKey(entropy)` converts the entropy to a human-readable key (phrase)
 - `convertToSeed(key | entropy)` converts a key to a seed as an input of the HD wallet